Ahmed101Mohammed/VegStore/README.md

 In the terminal when being in the directory of the project "VegStore".

 #### Fourth Step:
-- In VS code environment in the EXPLORER tap, you will find at the bottom this tap: "> JAVA PROJECTS".
+- In the VS code environment in the EXPLORER tap, you will find at the bottom this tap: "> JAVA PROJECTS".
 - Click on the tap and you will see a new tap called: "> [] VegStore".
 - Click on it and many taps will appear, Make the mouse over on this tap: "> [] Referenced Libraries"
 - Then the plus + sign will appear.
 Press it and find the file that you installed in the ***Therd Step***.

 #### Fifth Step (finally):
-In the VS Code environment go to the **app** folder and open **Main.java** file.
+In the VS Code environment go to the **app** folder and open the **Main.java** file.
-Above the **main** method, you will find ***Run*** word, Press it.
+Above the **main** method, you will find the ***Run*** word, Press it.
-The project will run and the signing windo will be opened.
+The project will run and the signing window will be opened.

 ## How to use the APP:
-You can easily use the application, The application easy to use, because there no any special or huge number of functionality.
+You can easily use the application, The application easy to use because there is no special or huge number of functionality.

 ## MIT License:
 MIT License